We Need Your Support!

 Find Places to Eat out of the Tourist Areas

 Athens is the place to go for gyros, spinach pie, and tzatziki.
-Word of warning, gyros in Greece is not the processed meat Americans have come to expect, rather it is large cuts of chicken or pork roasted on a vertical spit.
+Word of warning: gyros in Greece are not the processed meat Americans have come to expect; they are large cuts of chicken or pork roasted on a vertical spit.

-Gyros serve as a delicious and inexpensive meal in the Greek capital, and they are served with fries in the pita!
+Gyros serve as a delicious and inexpensive meal in the Greek capital and are served with fries in the pita!
 For a less fatty option, go for the souvlaki in a pita.
 Souvlaki is seasoned chunks of meat, usually chicken or pork, grilled on a stick.

 For a more traditional meal in Athens, hit up a taverna.

 Typically, food is ordered for the whole table and shared so everyone can try everything, although it is still easy to order individual meals.

 Eat like an Athenian and go out for dinner around 10 p.m. when the locals begin to fill non-tourist tavernas.

 Metaxourgeio is particularly popular among students as it brims with small taverns that offer local dishes at great prices.
 You can see the best tavernas in Metaxourgeio here.